aaronpowell/aaronpowell.github.io/src/documents/posts/2013-09-11-using-bluesky-in-azure-mobile-services.md

---- cson
+---
   title: "Using bluesky in Azure Mobile Services"
-date: '2013-09-11'
+  date: "2013-09-11"
-tags: ['azure-mobile-services']
+  tags:
-description: """A quick tip on how to use `bluesky` from Azure Mobile Services.
+    - "azure-mobile-services"
-"""
+  description: "A quick tip on how to use `bluesky` from Azure Mobile Services."
 ---

 I've been doing some work with [Azure Mobile Services](http://www.windowsazure.com/en-us/solutions/mobile/) where I'm storing data in tables and blobs.
 For a task I need to have a custom API which will remove some data from a table and then the blobs associated with it.